mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 // TODO Document

 ## Implement your own VersioningStrategy
 The default versioning strategy is to use major and minor version to interpret which versions belong together.
-Tou can override this behavior by providing your own migration versioning.
+You can override this behavior by providing your own migration versioning.
 Here's an example of how to implement your own versioning.
 You start with a class to descibe a version that can be compared to other versions.
-In this case a version that attempts to diffrentiate versions according to semver 2.0:
+In this example we attempt to diffrentiate versions according to semver 2.0:
 ```csharp
 public class Semver2Version : DefaultVersion, IComparable<Semver2Version>
 {